Hamilton, New Zealand: Climate

 Ground frosts are common and snow is possible but rare.
 The only recorded snowfall in modern times was light snowflakes in mid-August 2011 during a prolonged cold period that saw snowfall as far north as Dargaville.

-Hamilton receives considerable precipitation amounting to around 1,100mm over 125 days per year.
+Hamilton receives considerable precipitation amounting to around 1,100 mm over 125 days per year.
 This coupled with annual sunshine hours of around 2,000 makes Hamilton and the surrounding Waikato an extremely fertile region.

 Typically summers are dry and winters are wet.
 Fog is common during winter mornings, especially close to the Waikato River which runs through the city centre.
 Hamilton is one of the foggiest cities on earth, however, fog usually burns off by noon to produce sunny and calm winter days.

 Hamilton also has the lowest average wind speed of New Zealand's main centres as a result of its inland location, in a depression surrounded by high hills and mountains.